 STEP 4 Secure & Infill

-Make any final adjustments and depending on use and traffic patterns, it is recommended to use 4" galvanized spiral deck nails (20D) and fasten every 12" inches along the perimeter edges 1" in from the outside edge of turf.
+Make any final adjustments and depending on use and traffic patterns, it is recommended to use 4" galvanized spiral deck nails (20D) and fasten every 6" to 12" inches along the perimeter edges 1" in from the outside edge of turf.
 When nailing, be sure to spread the turf away from the nail head so it doesn't trap any fibers and do not to drive the nails too deep (not past flush) which can leave a depression and pull on the turf.
-Additionally, 3.5" 16D galvanized finish nails can be added internally every 4"-6" on both sides 1" in from each edge, either aligned or alternating (see diagram below).
+Additionally, add 4" or 3.5" 16D spiral deck nails internally (around every paver) every 4"-6" on both sides 1" in from each edge, either aligned or alternating (see diagram below).
 Fluff or brush up the fibers around to cover the nail head, which should disappear in the thatch.

 NEXT, add Infill Sand (Silica 20/40 or Envirofill 16/30 size) SLOWLY by hand.
 Add 2 to 4 lbs per square foot of turf depending on your turf height & density.
 Add sand by broadcasting along the grid lines in either direction, then brush sand against the fiber direction until it stands up evenly and sand is dispersed and not clumped.
 Be careful not to be too heavy handed (too much / too fast) and bury any fibers which will create an uneven surface.
 You should be adding enough sand to just below the paver surface throughout.
 Repeat this step until desired finish & firmness is achieved.
 Tip: Use a shop vac to clean up the excess sand on the tiles and re-use.